Your expert guide to planning an awesome 2 week Yucatán itinerary

 Days 7-9 Valladolid and Izamal

-Valladolid, a ninety-minute drive from Rio Lagartos, is a charming and vibrant colonial city and pueblo magico where you will enjoy exploring the colourful streets, eating in great restaurants and checking out the lovely artisan shops.
+Valladolid, a ninety-minute drive from Rio Lagartos, is a charming and vibrant colonial city where you will enjoy exploring the colourful streets, visiting great museums, eating in fabulous restaurants and checking out the lovely artisan shops.

-Valladolid is perfectly located in the centre of Yucatán allowing easy access to nearby archaeological sites and cenotes.
-From Valladolid, it is simple to take a day trip to the “Yellow City’ of Izamal, where you can climb a Maya pyramid in the centre of the town and visit a beautiful historic monastery shockingly built on top of a Maya temple.
+Valladolid is perfectly located in the centre of Yucatán allowing easy access to the incredible nearby archaeological sites and cenotes.
+From Valladolid, it is also simple to take a day trip to the “Yellow City’ of Izamal, where you can climb a Maya pyramid in the centre of the town and visit a beautiful historic monastery (shockingly built on top of a Maya temple).

 It is also conveniently located to hop across the state border to enjoy a little of what Quintana Roo has to offer.